 1. RAISING AWARENESS through the arts, chalking, flyering, marches, rallies, social media postings and more (see guides below).
-As part of this engagement, we are partnering with Stop Telling Women to Smile for a day of wheat pasting on April 17.
-Here are the details.
+As part of this engagement, we are partnering with Stop Telling Women to Smile for a day of wheat pasting on April 15.
+Details for 2016 to come.

 2. CHANGING ATTITUDES AND MINDS through face-to-face community/neighborhood/campus discussions, op-eds and online chats.